 To deploy the Security Logic App, you can leverage our ASC Community GitHub Repository, specifically this one

-Be sure to set the Logic App’s Managed Service Identity on a Management Group or Subscription with the Storage Blob Data Contributor role assignment.
+Be sure to set the Logic App’s Managed Service Identity on a Management Group or Subscription with the Storage Blob Data Contributor and Security Admin role assignment.
 In addition setup Workflow automation documented here to trigger on alerts that contain ‘’ Potential malware uploaded to a storage account”

 Once the Logic App and Workflow Automation are setup you can test the Logic App and Workflow Automation by using the following documented testing trigger scenario.